Bringing 211 to Graham County starts with YOU!

-> - 2-1-1 Counts Dashboard: Collects data to inform decisions makers about disparities and gaps in services throughout Arizona and Graham County.
+- 211 Counts Dashboard: Collects data to inform decision makers about disparities and gaps in services throughout Arizona and Graham County.

 - Addresses root problems and provides free follow-up to deliver better long-term assistance.

-- Offers phone, website, and app options for requesting assistance.
+- Offers phone, website, and mobile app options for requesting assistance.

 - Increases the ability to understand client experiences navigating health and human services in Arizona and Graham County.